Learn / Blog / Article

 Step 3: study heatmaps to check on-page interaction

 Heatmaps show where visitors click in aggregate (the ‘hotter’ the spot, the more clicks a button receives) and how far they scroll down a page.
 Gintare used them to see which fields mobile users paid attention to and how far down the pages they scrolled.

 Heatmaps confirmed what Gintare had started to suspect: that the links to Time4Sleep’s buyer guides, which answer common product questions, weren’t getting much use.

-Step 4: use on-page surveys/polls to gather user feedback
+Step 4: use on-page surveys to gather user feedback

 Armed with that knowledge, Gintare decided to collect user feedback to ask visitors about their experiences.
-Using Hotjar Polls, they asked questions such as:
+Using Hotjar Surveys, they asked questions such as: